An Axiomatic Benchmark for Evaluation of Scientific Novelty Metrics: Related Work and Taxonomy

 Axiomatic frameworks have been productively applied in adjacent evaluation contexts.
 In information retrieval, \citet{fang_informationretrieval} introduced a set of formal constraints that retrieval functions should satisfy, and further work expanded on these to identify axioms for evaluating effectiveness metrics \citep{busin2013}, classification metrics \citep{sebastiani2015}, and document organization tasks \citep{amigo2013}.
-To our knowledge, however, there is no analogous work for novelty metrics, despite a growing body of explicitly proposed metrics \citep{rnd, yin, fasttext, semnovel} and many more implicit novelty checks embedded in the pipelines of hypothesis generation and AI scientist systems \citep{ghareeb2025robinmultiagentautomatingscientific, lu2024aiscientistfullyautomated, li2024chainideasrevolutionizingresearch, si2024llmsgeneratenovelresearch}.
-Therefore, our work aims to define properties any reasonable scientific novelty metric must satisfy by definition with the goal of making the improvement of these metrics more tractable and interpretable.
+In software engineering, metamorphic testing similarly uses necessary relations between outputs on systematically transformed inputs to test correctness where no reliable oracle exists \citep{chen1998metamorphic}.